 The USC Upstate Library's Leisure Reading Collection is located on the main floor of the library, within our compact shelving range 70.
 These books are organized by author's last name.

 The USC Upstate Library's Maps and Atlases Collection is located directly under the stairs that lead up to the second floor of the library.
 These are flat maps arranged by area location.
-There are also local maps available.
-Additionally, atlases arranged by the Library of Congress Classification System are available in this area.

-Periodicals are publications issued at regular intervals like a newspaper, magazine or journal.
-In the USC Upstate Library, the periodicals are shelved in alphabetical order by the title of the newspaper, magazine or journal.
+Periodicals are publications issued at regular intervals like a newspaper, magazine, or journal.
+In the USC Upstate Library, the periodicals are shelved in alphabetical order by the title of the newspaper, magazine, or journal.
 There are several locations of periodicals, depending on their currency and format.

 Microfiche is available for Daily Congressional Record 1986- July 2000, Monthly Catalog 1965-1977, South Carolina Constitution 1895, South Carolina Convention Journal 1860 -62,65,68, 95, Congressional Record 1949-1978.
-These publications are also found in the cabinets near the Microfiche and Microfilm readers.
+These publications are also with the cabinets of Microfiche.

 Many periodicals are listed in the online Library Catalog and are searchable by the Periodical Title.
 The catalog lists the title and the library location for the item.
-If you have any problems finding a periodical or understanding how to search for a title in the online catalog, please ask-a-librarian.

 Maps & Atlases